Mattedigital/learning_log/terminology.md

 #### Unopinionated frameworks

 Unopinionated frameworks, by contrast, have far fewer restrictions on the best way to glue components together to achieve a goal, or even what components should be used.
 They make it easier for developers to use the most suitable tools to complete a particular task, albeit at the cost that you need to find those components yourself.

 ---

+#### Vertical Scaling

+“vertical” scaling means that you scale by adding more power (e.g., CPU, RAM) to an existing machine.
+Also see Horizontal scaling.

+---